binghesam/CS-7650-Project/README.md

 ## Requirement
 ```
-Please make sure R is installed on your machine.
+1. Please make sure R is installed on your machine.

 package "mclust" and "rjson" is installed.

+2. Download Glove 100d from <link> and put to ./src/seq2seq/
 ```